“Omg, I made this for St. Paddy’s day and wowza! It is delicious and tastes JUST like the store bought stuff.” ~Naomi

 - This will keep in the fridge for at least a couple of months, and probably longer, but I’m pretty sure you will polish it off before then 😉

 - Lighten this up by using half and half instead of heavy cream.

-- Add more espresso or more cocoa powder to change the flavor profile.
+- Add more espresso or more cocoa powder to change the flavor profile to your particular liking.

 - For more DIY liqueurs try my ultra-rich pumpkin liqueur, or, my Nutella liqueur.

 - For a lighter, fruitier experience, try homemade fruit liqueurs ~ these fresh fruit infused vodkas make great cocktail mixers.